flectra-hq/flectra/doc/howtos/backend.rst

 mechanism.
 They can all be modified via the client interface with contextual views.

-Flectra is accessible through XML-RPC/JSON-RPC interfaces, for which libraries exist in many languages.
+Odoo is accessible through XML-RPC/JSON-RPC interfaces, for which libraries exist in many languages.

 XML-RPC Library
 ---------------

-The following example is a Python 3 program that interacts with an Flectra server with the library ``xmlrpc.client``::
+The following example is a Python 3 program that interacts with an Odoo server with the library ``xmlrpc.client``::

    import xmlrpc.client